lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 \figure{\includediagram{\diagramsDir/uq/total-effects-ishigami}{80%}}{The total effects from the Ishigami function as computed via Monte Carlo estimate alongside the true total effects for the Ishigami function.}{total-effects-ishigami}

-\subsection{Computing the sensitivity coefficients using the output of a model}
+\subsection{Computing the sensitivity indices using the output of a model}

 \notes{In the example used above the Ishigami function is very cheap to evaluate.
 However, in most real scenarios the functions of interest are expensive and we need to limit ourselves to a few number of evaluations.
-Using Monte Carlo methods is infeasible in these scenarios as a large number of samples are typically required to provide good estimates of the Sobol coefficients.}
+Using Monte Carlo methods is infeasible in these scenarios as a large number of samples are typically required to provide good estimates of the Sobol indices.}

-\notes{An alternative in these cases is to use Gaussaian process emulator of the function of interest trained on a few inputs and outputs.
-If the model is properly trained, its mean prediction which is cheap to evaluate, can be used to compute the Monte Carlo estimates of the Sobol coefficients.
+\notes{An alternative in these cases is to use Gaussaian process emulator of the function of interest trained on a few inputs and outputs [@Marrel-sobol09].
+If the model is properly trained, its mean prediction which is cheap to evaluate, can be used to compute the Monte Carlo estimates of the Sobol indices, the variance from the GP emulator can also be used to assess our uncertainty about the Sobol indices.
 Let's see how we can do this in Emukit.}

 \notes{We start by generating 100 samples in the input domain.
 Note that this a just 1% of the number of samples that we used to compute the Sobol coefficients using Monte Carlo.}